Click here for a Printer Friendly Version

 you are taking home, package fish one per bag, laying flat, with a one inch patch of skin left on the fillet.
 Put them in the fish freezer in the freezer house.
 Our lodge is open for your use until 9pm each day.
 We have board games, books and movies to borrow, and a comfortable place to lie about the fish you caught.
-You may use our phone for $7 for a 5 minute call. power for the camp
+You may use our phone for $1.00 per minute.

+power for the camp